pkarsy/rcCalibrator/README.md

 10% from the 8Mhz standard frequency(usually 0-3%).
 This is unacceptable for example for
 UART communications which tolerate up to ~2-3% error.
-The AVR microcontrollers have a register called OSCCAL (Oscillator Calibration) which can be used to drift the RC frequency and reduse the factory erron on the frequency.
+The AVR microcontrollers have a register called OSCCAL (Oscillator Calibration) which can be used to drift the RC frequency and reduse the factory erron.

-### The purpose
+### The purposeof this project
-This project has the purpose:
 - to find the optimal OSCCAL value
 - to provide a mechanism via the "osccal" utility to automatically build bootloader and application code capable of fixing the RC frequency.
 The prinary purpose of this is to